Feel Like An Outcast No More!

 My self esteem has taken a real hit after years of being scapegoated by my family.
 What difference will counselling make?

 Counselling can help you grasp deep down that you are not ‘the problem’, but rather the target of abusive family dynamics, and deserving of better treatment.
 When you start to overcome negative beliefs that you are somehow bad, inadequate or flawed – you can free yourself from feelings of guilt, self blame or shame.
-This lays the groundwork for building up your self esteem so you feel more sure of yourself and your relationships.
+This lays the groundwork for building up your sense of self worth and esteem so you feel more sure of yourself and your relationships.
 Working with a skilled therapist who truly understands family scapegoating could be the solution you are looking for.

 Counselling for Former Targets of Workplace Bullying – Click Here for Info